Niš: Early history

 The Romans occupied the town during the Dardanian campaign (75–73 BC), and set up a legionary camp in the city.
 The city, called refugia and vici in pre-Roman relation, as a result of its strategic position (the Thracians were based to the south) developed as an important garrison and market town in the province of Moesia Superior.
-In 272 AD, the future Emperor Constantine the Great was born in Naissus.
+In 169 AD, Naissus was established as a municipium and from Diocletian onwards it belonged to the province of Dardania.
+In 272, the future Emperor Constantine the Great was born in Naissus.
 Constantine created the Dacia Mediterranea province, of which Naissus was the capital, which also included Remesiana on the Via Militaris and the towns of Pautalia and Germania.
 He lived in Naissus briefly from 316 to 322.

 The city was of great importance for the Constantinian dynasty.
 It is the birthplace of Constantine the Great who turned it from a middle-sized town to a large city with many public buildings.
 The city flourished greatly in the Constantinian period.
 A bronze bust of Constantine decorated city.
 It was his temporary residence and the city where he promulgated many laws, preserved in the Theodosian code.
 In Constantinian narratives, Naissus was the city where the usurper Vetranio abdicated to Constantius II after a powerful speech he gave to the rebel armies.
 Julian, the last Constantinian emperor, used Naissus, which had arms factories, as his base in the civil war and recruited Illyrians and others as soldiers for his campaign.

 In 364 AD, the imperial Villa Mediana 3 km was the site where emperors Valentinian and Valens met and divided the Roman Empire into halves which they would rule as co-emperors.

 It was besieged by the Huns in 441 and devastated in 448, and again in 480 when the partially-rebuilt town was demolished by the Barbarians.
 Byzantine Emperor Justinian I restored the town but it was destroyed by the Avars once again.
 The Slavs, in their campaign against Byzantium, conquered Niš and settled here in 540.